 In 2008 the National Cancer Institute sponsored a meeting of researchers and experts, where a number of barriers to achieving progress in cancer research were identified.
 The result of the meeting was a series of strategic actions that represent the scientific challenges listed below that need to be addressed.

-Scholars will work on projects that address the NCI’s key challenges:
+Scholars will work on summer research projects that address the NCI’s key challenges:

 Imaging and image processing